 They have the “Ads” label that Google started showing for advertisements a few months ago.
 Think this new advertisement placement is related?
 (I do.)

-Determining, using the one or more keywords, that the search query corresponds to a search entity
+Determining, using one or more keywords, that the search query corresponds to a search entity

 When someone searches, one of the early steps that Google might take is determining whether or not their query contains a search entity.
 It might also decide whether that query includes some kind of online activities associated with the search entity.
 As the patent tells us:

 The method includes receiving a search query with one or more keywords and determining that the search query corresponds to a search entity using one or more keywords.
 The search entity represents a named entity in the physical world.

-What the patent also asks for is something that transforms paid search, because it no longer cares about bidding on specific keywords.
-It asks for a related online action for the search entity in knowledge panel ads.
+The patent also asks for something that transforms paid search because it no longer cares about bidding on specific keywords.
+Instead, it asks for a related online action for the search entity in knowledge panel ads.